-10.4.1 If this Agreement expires or terminates before CPMC Opens Cathedral Hill Hospital and CPMC does not continue its construction activities on Cathedral Hill Hospital or

-Open Cathedral Hill Hospital, CPMC shall perform those Commitment Increments which have arisen prior to expiration or termination.
+10.4.1 If this Agreement expires or terminates before CPMC Opens the Cathedral Hill Campus Hospital and CPMC does not continue its construction activities on the Cathedral Hill Campus Hospital or Open the Cathedral Hill Campus Hospital, CPMC shall perform those Commitment Increments which have arisen prior to expiration or termination.

-10.4.2 If this Agreement expires or terminates before CPMC Opens Cathedral Hill Hospital and CPMC is continuing or later resumes construction activities on Cathedral Hill Hospital or seeks GACH Licensure of Cathedral Hill Hospital, CPMC shall perform: (i) those Commitment Increments which have arisen prior to expiration or termination; (ii) each Commitment Increment which arises after expiration or termination, except during any period in which CPMC is not actively performing construction of Cathedral Hill Hospital or seeking GACH Licensure of Cathedral Hill Hospital, during which period the obligation to perform the Commitment Increment shall be tolled; and (iii) the Hospital Commitment and the St. Luke's Operating Commitment.
+10.4.2 If this Agreement expires or terminates before CPMC Opens the Cathedral Hill Campus Hospital and CPMC is continuing or later resumes construction of the Cathedral Hill Campus Hospital or seeks GACH Licensure of the Cathedral Hill Campus Hospital, CPMC shall perform: (i) those Commitment Increments which have arisen prior to expiration or termination; (ii) each Commitment Increment which arises after expiration or termination, except during any period in which CPMC is not actively performing construction of the Cathedral Hill Campus Hospital or seeking GACH Licensure of the Cathedral Hill Campus Hospital, during which period the obligation to perform the Commitment Increment shall be tolled; and (iii) the Hospital Commitment, including but not limited to the St. Luke's Campus Hospital Opening Obligation.

-10.4.3 If this Agreement expires or terminates on or after CPMC Opens the Cathedral Hill Hospital, CPMC shall perform the Hospital Commitment (to the extent not previously completed), each and every Commitment Increment and the St. Luke's Operating Commitment.
+10.4.3 If this Agreement expires or terminates on or after CPMC Opens the Cathedral Hill Campus Hospital, CPMC shall perform the Hospital Commitment (to the extent not previously completed), each and every Commitment Increment, including but not limited to the St. Luke's Campus Hospital Opening Obligation; provided, however, if a Commitment Increment cannot be performed because of a Law Adverse to the City, then CPMC shall pay to the City an amount equal to the costs that CPMC would have incurred to perform such Commitment Increment.

 Amendment Exemptions.
 No issuance of a Subsequent Approval, or amendment of an Approval or Subsequent Approval, shall by itself require an amendment to this Agreement.
 Upon issuance or approval, any such matter shall be deemed to be incorporated automatically into the Project and vested under this Agreement (subject to any conditions set forth in the amendment or Subsequent Approval).
 Notwithstanding the foregoing, if there is any direct conflict between the terms of this Agreement and a Subsequent Approval, or between this Agreement and any amendment to an Approval or Subsequent Approval, then the Parties shall concurrently amend this Agreement (subject to all necessary approvals in accordance with this Agreement) in order to ensure the terms of this Agreement are consistent with the proposed Subsequent Approval or the proposed amendment to an Approval or Subsequent Approval.
-The Planning Department and the Planning Commission, as applicable, shall have the right to approve changes to the Project as described in the Exhibits in keeping with its customary practices, and any such changes shall not be deemed to conflict with or require an amendment to this Agreement so long as they do not constitute a Material Change.
+The Planning Department and the Planning Commission, as applicable, shall have the right to approve changes to the Project as described in the Exhibits in keeping with its customary practices, and any such changes shall not be deemed to conflict with or require an amendment to this Agreement or the Approvals so long as they do not constitute a Material Change.
 If the Parties fail to amend this Agreement as set forth above when required, however, then the terms of this Agreement shall prevail over any Subsequent Approval or any amendment to an Approval or Subsequent Approval that conflicts with this Agreement.
-Any modification of this Agreement that is not a Material Change, as determined by the Planning Director and the Director of any affected City Agency after consultation with the City Attorney, may be agreed to by the Planning Commission, the affected City Agency, and the City Administrator, each in their sole discretion.
-Any modification to this Agreement that is a Material Change shall be subject to the review and approval of the above parties as well as the Board of Supervisors by ordinance.
-Any modification shall require compliance with the Development Agreement Statute and Chapter 56, but the provisions of this Section 10.5 shall apply in lieu of the provisions of Section 56.15 of the Administrative Code.
+Any amendment to this Agreement shall require compliance with the Development Agreement Statute and Chapter 56, provided any amendment that does not constitute a Material Change shall also require the review and approval of the Planning Commission.